Author: RxISK Medical Team

 There is a good chance that your friend or family member may not know about akathisia and may not understand what is happening to them.
 Bringing it to their attention may save their life.

 If you know someone who is already on an antidepressant or antipsychotic, it is important to be aware that changing the dose, stopping the drug or changing to a different drug could trigger akathisia.
 Therefore, someone who is currently on long-term medication and doing well can still be at risk if changes are made to their treatment.

+Mental health services are poor at recognizing the problem and may make it worse by adding in further treatment.
 Depending on the circumstances, the most appropriate course of action may be to lower the dose or stop the drug completely.